 Easy Virtue probably should have never been made during the silent era.
 It’s based on a Noel Coward play known primarily for its sophisticated dialogue, something nearly impossible to integrate into a silent movie.

-Eliot Stannard, who wrote the scenario, tried to retain some of Coward’s best lines, but it was a fool’s errand.
+Eliot Stannard (The Lodger), who wrote the scenario, tried to retain some of Coward’s best lines, but it was a fool’s errand.
 Director Alfred Hitchcock’s notoriously anti-dialogue attitude further neuters the play by using as few title cards as possible.
 We are left with the skeleton of Coward’s story, which is nothing but high-pitched melodrama.

 This is very bad news.
 The good news is that Hitchcock is forced to be creative and inventive, which in plain English means that the film is, at the very least, great to look at.
 You can clearly see Hitchcock trying to add a little something to each and every scene.
-The result is more Hitch than Coward and that is a good thing — the director is able to give the whole thing a fine cinematic quality.
+The result is more “Hitchcock-than-Coward” and that is a good thing — the director is able to give the whole thing a much-needed cinematic quality.

 Right off the bat, Hitchcock creates a few visually striking moments that will linger in your head for days — Easy Virtue is surprisingly cinematic in places.